 Mr. Golan received his BS in Physics from Loyola University of Chicago in 1985, an Executive Management certification Northeastern University in 1994, was commissioned as a Naval Officer in 1985 and qualified as a nuclear engineer by Naval Reactors in 1989.

-Hey I’m Marisa Bella.
-I’m a recent addition to the SVSTI family and am excited to be a part of helping others succeed.
-Although new to this role, I have over 10 years of teaching experience (in piano that is).
-I have my associates degree in business administration and am currently pursuing my bachelors, in finance/accounting.
+Hello I’m Marisa Bella.
+I joined the SVSTI family, and I am excited to be a part of helping others succeed.
+I joined SVSTI with over 10 years of teaching experience (in piano that is).
+I have my associate degree in business administration, and I am currently pursuing graduate school.

 When I’m not busy working, teaching piano lessons, or keeping up on schoolwork, you can find me spending every last minute of each day with my 3 sweet children.
-I currently live in Amarillo, Texas and am part of the Distance Education Surgical Technology team.
+I currently live in Amarillo, Texas and am part of the Distance Education faculty team.